Tantrum Youth Arts and Civic Theatre present:

 Accelerate Ensemble is a partnership between Tantrum and the Civic Theatre – the home of live performance in Newcastle.
 Civic Theatre will provide an accessible workshop space for the Ensemble to meet each week.
 In 2021, internationally acclaimed Geelong-based company Back to Back Theatre will help to establish Accelerate Ensemble, while feeding into its first show later in the year.
 More to come soon on this exciting collaboration!

-What: Through weekly workshops / rehearsals, selected participants will receive training in performing and making theatre, leading to the creation and presentation of exciting new performance works.
+What: Through weekly workshops / rehearsals in 2021, participants will receive training in performing and making theatre, leading to the creation and presentation of exciting new performance works.

 Where: Newcastle City Hall (290 King St, Newcastle) – Banquet Room

 - Living and / or working in Newcastle or surrounding suburbs

 The program is suited to independent NDIS participants with an interest in performing and making their own creative works.
 No experience required!
 Each workshop will be led by Tantrum’s Artistic Director / CEO Chris Dunstan and supported by Tantrum artist Amy Morris, with additional assistance provided by Civic Theatre / City of Newcastle staff.
 We understand the importance of working with participants’ existing supports to establish an inclusive and dynamic creative space.

 A free taster workshop was held on 30 March at the Civic Theatre Playhouse, with participants then invited to register for the full program.

 There may be other opportunities for new participants to join Accelerate Ensemble in 2021.
 Please email firstname.lastname@example.org or call (02) 4929 7279 to express your interest.